Usage Notes

 County Elections

-Kreistag (county council) election results, 1948–2024, at both municipality and county level.
+Kreistag (county council) election results, 1948–2026, at both municipality and county level.
 Available for 11 states.
 Harmonized to 2021 boundaries.
+A companion dataset, county_council_seats, gives the yearly seat composition of each Kreistag.

 Harmonization